epklein/epklein.github.io/_books/an-elegant-puzzle.md

 ## Summary

-An excellent book for software engineering leaders, one full of actionable strategies and clear examples, which significantly helps me in my work as a [software engineering manager](/mgmt/sem/sem-role).
+An excellent book for [software engineering managers](/mgmt/sem/sem-role), one full of actionable strategies and clear examples, which significantly helps me in my work.

 The book is organized into the following chapters: